google/jni-bind/README.md

 Local and global objects manage lifetimes of underlying `jobjects` using the normal RAII mechanism of C++. **`jni::LocalObject` always fall off scope at the conclusion of the surrounding JNI call and are valid only to a single thread, however `jni::GlobalObject` may be held indefinitely and are thread safe**.

-`jni::LocalObject` is built by either wrapping constructing it from a `jobject` passed to native JNI from Java, or constructing a new object from native (see [Constructors](constructors)).
+`jni::LocalObject` is built by either wrapping a `jobject` passed to native JNI from Java, or constructing a new object from native (see [Constructors](constructors)).

 When `jni::LocalObject` or `jni::GlobalObject` falls off scope, it will unpin the underlying `jobject`, making it available for garbage collection by the JVM.
-If you want to to prevent this call `Release()`.
+If you want to to prevent this, call `Release()`.
 This is useful to return a `jobject` back from native, or to simply pass to another native component that isn't JNI Bind aware.
 Calling methods for a released object is undefined.

 When possible try to avoid using raw `jobject`.
 Managing lifetimes with regular JNI is difficult, e.g. `jobject` can mean either local or global object (the former will be automatically unpinned at the end of the JNI call, but the latter won't and must be deleted _exactly_ once).

-Because jobject does not uniquely identify its underlying storage, it is presumed to always be local.
+Because `jobject` does not uniquely identify its underlying storage, it is presumed to always be local.
 If you want to build a global, you must use either `jni::PromoteToGlobal` or `jni::AdoptGlobal`. e.g.

 ```cpp
 jobject obj1, obj2, obj3;